wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 [![](/learn/assets/Publish_template.png)](/learn/assets/Publish_template.png)

-The developer will be prompted to enter the publishing information, , see [artifact features](#artifact-features) for more information.
-The EDN Admin has to [approve or reject](#artifact-states) the Shell as with any other Artifact.
+The developer will be prompted to enter the publishing information, see [artifact features](#artifact-features) for more information.
+The Team Admin has to
+[approve or reject](#artifact-states) the Shell as with any other Artifact.
 Once approved, the Template Bundle will appear in the Page Creation dialog for selection by the developers.
 - **Non-team version**: The developer needs to Export the Template Bundle as ZIP and then IMPORT it to any app within their Dashboard.

 [![](/learn/assets/Publish_template_WS.png)](/learn/assets/Publish_template_WS.png)